isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 How is it like to **launch a startup overseas**?
 Get deep insights from **an international startup** on the differences of Singapore's startup ecosystem compared to other countries.

-**Synopsis:** Find out from an international startup founder on how a particular city's startup ecosystem differ from another, in terms of the support network and intermediaries it offers, which will determine the access and cost to network building with other stakeholders.
+**Synopsis:** Find out from an international startup founder on how a particular city's startup ecosystem differs from another, in terms of the support network and intermediaries it offers, which will determine the access and cost to network building with other stakeholders.
 Other differences include the areas of innovation that the ecosystem including investors and researchers focus on, funding support and policies from the government.

 #### Session 5
 Why having an **intrapreneurial spirit** is important for your career and how you can cultivate one.